3. Protection Universelle Maladie (PUMA)

 Since 1st January 2016 France has had in place a universal system of healthcare, called the Protection Universelle Maladie (PUMA).

-In practice, there has been a universal health care in place since 2000, but the system has not been unified, requiring that households needed to change their insurance regime on a major change in family or employment circumstances.
+In practice, there has been a universal system in place since 2000, but it has not been unified, requiring that households needed to change their insurance regime upon a major change in family or employment circumstances.
 This could result in a temporary loss of health cover.

 So the reform has been really more about ensuring continuity of health cover.